 New Year's at Noon gives the kids a chance to celebrate New Year's Eve, but just a few hours earlier with a 'stroke of noon' countdown.
 Each year, the Children's Museum hosts the themed party, that is $15 per person or free for museum members, which includes admission to the museum.
 Face painting, temporary tattoos, a scavenger hunt, crafts and more are planned; a noon countdown with a goodie toss and balloon drop helps little revelers get their celebration on.
 After the fun, tour the museum's exhibits and wear the little darlings out, so mom and dad can have their own celebration.

 The annual AutoZone Liberty Bowl pits the SEC against the Big 12 in a nationally-televised post-season match-up with a handful of festive events leading up to the game.
-The biggest public events include a parade and pep rally on Beale Street on the day before the game (game day is January 2, 2016).
-The Parade begins at 3 p.m. on New Year's Day, with the competitor's marching bands, local school bands, floats and performers parading down Beale Street to W.C.
+The biggest public events include a parade and pep rally on Beale Street on the day before the game (game day is December 30 and kick off is at 11:30 a.m.).
+The Parade begins at 3 p.m. on December 29, with the competitor's marching bands, local school bands, floats and performers parading down Beale Street to W.C.
 Handy Park, where the pre-bowl pep rally commences at 5 p.m.
-Kick-off is at 2:20 on the 2nd, in the Liberty Bowl, the home of the Memphis Tigers football team.
 Sponsor AutoZone is headquartered in Memphis,as is the charity partner of the game - St. Jude Children's Research Hospital.
 Players from both teams visit St. Jude patients during their time in the city, and select events support the hospital's mission to serve every child regardless of the ability to pay for treatment.

 The Memphis Zoo lights up in the evenings during the holiday season, with fanciful displays, lighted trails, Santa in his workshop, reindeer, and special crafts are all part of the holiday fun.
 Other animal encounters happen throughout the season, and the Zoo's gorgeous carousel and rides on the tram are free, too, with the price of admission to Zoo Lights.
 Hot cocoa and other holiday treats are served up at the Cat's House Cafe, centrally located to the farm - home to most of the craft activities - and Santa's workshop.
 Zoo Lights runs through December 30th on select evenings.